 The brilliant Glasto Recycling Team includes several hundred volunteers from charities who litter pick to raise funds.
 Many non-charity volunteers are kind enough to donate too, so each year we raise tens of thousands of pounds.
-Most of the charities are very small and specific in their area of work and four of them are featured below.
+Most of the charities are very small and specific in their area of work and three of them are featured below.

 Kiota is a volunteer-run kitchen table charity working in partnership with Tanzanian young women’s health & development NGO KIWOHEDE.
 Since 2003, we have funded water projects that have provided clean water to thousands, building projects that offer a safe place for young people to learn, develop and relax, and an education project offering secondary education to young people who would not otherwise have had the opportunity to continue their studies.
 Kiota means “nest” in Kiswahili, representing a safe haven for our beneficiaries.